Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/minimization.md

 ## Ways to Minimize the Ribbon

-There are four ways the end user can toggle minimization of the ribbon:
+There are several ways the end user can toggle minimization of the ribbon:

 - Double-clicking a tab
-- Choosing `Collapse the Ribbon` from a context menu
+- Choosing **Collapse the Ribbon** from a context menu
-- Choosing `Show Tabs Only` from the [Options Button](options-button.md) menu
+- Choosing **Show Tabs Only** from the [Options Button](options-button.md) menu
-- Pressing `Ctrl+F1`
+- Pressing <kbd>Ctrl</kbd>+<kbd>F1</kbd>

 > [!IMPORTANT]
-> The default text `Collapse the Ribbon` shown on ribbon context menus is consistent with Office applications even though it technically minimizes the ribbon and does not collapse it.
+> The default text `"Collapse the Ribbon"` shown on ribbon context menus is consistent with Office applications even though it technically minimizes the ribbon and does not collapse it.
 See the [Collapsing](collapsing.md) topic for more details on the collapsed state.

 ## Related Members